Artists and Mental Health

 Unfortunately, Windsong Founders Kelli and Aaron have been impacted by suicidality within the creative community.
 Kelli returned to school to study how to treat the Artists as a special population.
 She has found an incredible resource for suicidality.
 If you or a creative you know needs help overcoming desperate thoughts, please reach out and watch this video.
 The video explains how suicide is not always about death.

-Our mental health team is rapidly growing.
-Windsong currently does not offer therapy but is considered a resource for Artists and their families.
+Our mental health team is growing as we create a culture of vulnerability that cares for artists.
+Windsong currently does not offer therapy but are a resource for Artists and their families.